labeebmahir/chairsyde-ui-assignment/README.md

 - Used **Nuxt UI Pro** since the Figma design aligns with its components
 - First time using Nuxt UI Pro, so part of the time was spent understanding it
 - Some components were partially implemented due to time constraints
+- Added **light/dark mode toggle** for better user experience

 ## Dependencies Used